 At the age of 12 my father asked if I wanted to go to America.
 The only condition was I couldn’t tell my mother.
-For about 3 years, more than a thousand days, in the late 80s we travelled the world.
+For about 3 years, more than a thousand days, in the late 80s we travelled.

 Buddy can you spare a dime?

 In the hot smog outside the tall glass bank, a thin man with a grey beard says, “Buddy can you spare a dime.”

 My father comes out of the bank relieved.
 “Sorry,” he says, “For all I knew they might have had a bunch cops waiting in there for me.
 Look at this, American dollars!”

 20 Bucks For 20 Minutes